Accelerated Access Collaborative (AAC)

 The NHS Long Term Plan committed to accelerate the uptake of selected innovative medical devices, diagnostics and digital products to patients faster, by developing the MedTech Funding Mandate policy, which is delivered in partnership with AHSNs.

 The MedTech Funding Mandate policy launch was delayed due to the COVID-19 pandemic.
-It will now launch on the 1 April 2021.
-The guidance for 2021/22 is published here.
+It was launched on the 1 April 2021.
+The MedTech Funding Mandate policy 2022/23 guidance for NHS commissioners and provers of NHS-funded care is available here.

 In 2021/22 the policy will support devices, diagnostics or digital products that:

 - are effective: demonstrated through positive NICE guidance;

 - deliver material savings to the NHS: the benefits of the innovation are over £1 million over five years for the population of England;

 - are cost-saving in-year: NICE modelling demonstrates a net saving in the first 12 months of implementing the technology;